Robust Low-Rank Matrix Estimation: Asymptotics and Weak sparsity

 \subsection{Weak sparsity}

+In what follows, the asymptotic behavior of the proposed estimators is discussed when applied to an estimation problem where one aims at estimating a matrix that is not exactly low-rank.
 With Lemma \ref{lemma:weakspars} and the rates given in the previous section we are able to derive an explicit rate also for the approximatley low-rank case.
 For this purpose, we assume that Equation \ref{eqn:weaksparsity} holds.